2021 Louisiana–Monroe Warhawks football team: Sun Belt coaches poll

 The Sun Belt coaches poll was released on July 20, 2021.
 The Warhawks were picked to finish fifth in the West Division.

 Schedule

-The 2021 schedule consists of 6 home and 6 away games in the regular season.
-The Warhawks will travel to Sun Belt foes Coastal Carolina, Appalachian State, Texas State, and Louisiana.
-ULM will play host to Sun Belt foes Troy, Georgia State, South Alabama, and Arkansas State.
+The 2021 schedule consisted of 6 home and 6 away games in the regular season.
+The Warhawks would travel to Sun Belt foes Coastal Carolina, Appalachian State, Texas State, and Louisiana.
+ULM would play host to Sun Belt foes Troy, Georgia State, South Alabama, and Arkansas State.

-Troy will host two of the four non-conference opponents at Malone Stadium, Jackson State, from NCAA Division I FCS Southwestern Athletic Conference and Liberty, a FBS Independent, and will travel to Kentucky and LSU, both from the Southeastern Conference.
+ULM would host two of the four non-conference opponents at Malone Stadium, Jackson State, from NCAA Division I FCS Southwestern Athletic Conference and Liberty, a FBS Independent, and would travel to Kentucky and LSU, both from the Southeastern Conference.